cheyao/opengl/README.md

     <img src="https://cloud-l0r4ps4t3-hack-club-bot.vercel.app/0image.png" width="auto" height="auto" alt="Demo pic of the game">
 </div>

+## Explanation

+This game engine uses the Entity-Component-System architecture, implemented using `Scenes` and `sparse_sets`.

+Entities are just UUIDs

+Components are just plain old structs

+The systems manage all the logic and changes the components

 <h2 align="center">Building</h2>

 Dependencies:

 - SDL3
 - Freetype 2
-- Assimp (Not really used)

-- PERF: Biggest bottleneck is at GPU now, only 60% single-cpu usage at 600FPS

 ### MacOS and Linux

-Install `assimp` and `freetype` with your package manager
+Install `freetype` with your package manager

 Compile SDL3:
 ```bash